php-templates/php-templates/readme.md

 ### Custom directives

 Directives are dispatched before any node attribute be parsed.
-So, basically, they are populating the DomNode with attributes which become parsed.
+So, basically, they are populating the DomNode with attributes which becomes parsed.
 You can declare your own custom directives like this:

 ```
 $cfg->setDirective('guest', function($node, $val) {